vasu31dev/playwright-ts-template/docs/Utilities.md

 The `locator-utils` module provides a set of utility functions that identify locators in various ways in Playwright.
 Locators are used to identify elements on a webpage and are crucial for interacting with web elements in order to perform actions such as clicking a button or inputting text into a form field.

+Here's an example on how to use various locator functions from `locator-utils`:

 ```typescript
 import {
   getLocator,